 AML RightSource began in 2004 with the idea that small to medium-sized financial institutions were going to quickly need assistance with this imminent regulatory compliance burden.
 After a few years of typical small business trials and tribulations, AML RightSource was hired by a small community bank located in Beloit, Wisconsin (2007).

 In the following years, additional customers gradually brought larger and more complex regulatory hurdles to solve.
 Since 2014, our firm has experienced exponential growth.
-Today, AML RightSource is the largest dedicated provider of AML solutions globally with over 1,000 employees serving clients spanning across offices in Ohio, Arizona, and New York.
+Today, AML RightSource is the largest dedicated provider of AML solutions globally with over 1,000 employees serving clients spanning across offices in Ohio, Arizona, New York, and Ontario.